Desktop Publishing School and College Program Information

 Find out about certificate and degree programs in desktop publishing.
 Learn what the prerequisites are, what courses will be taken and what careers are pursued by graduates of these types of programs.

-Desktop publication is the use of computer software to design page layouts and create written and visual documents for publication.
+Desktop publishing is the use of computer software to design page layouts and create written and visual documents for publication.
 Many schools' programs award certificates or associate's degrees in desktop publishing.
-Some programs are standalone; desktop publishing can also be taught in communications, media studies or graphic design programs.
+Some programs are standalone, but desktop publishing can also be taught within communications, media studies or graphic design programs.

 Students of these programs will learn about layout techniques, typography, publishing software and text design.
 Those seeking a 2-year degree will typically be awarded an Associate in Applied Science.
 People with knowledge of desktop publishing can work in fields like technical writing, creative writing, graphic design and typography.

 Certificate in Desktop Publishing